1868 United States House of Representatives elections in Florida: Background

-Florida had been unrepresented in Congress since January 21, 1861, when its sole Representative and both Senators withdrew from Congress following the secession of Florida from the Union.
+Florida man had been unrepresented in Congress since January 21, 1869, when its sole Representative and both Senators withdrew from Congress following the secession of Florida from the Union.
 Following the end of the Civil War, an election had been held in 1865, but it was rejected by Congress.
 In 1868, Congress readmitted Florida following Reconstruction.

 May 5 election

-Hamilton was seated on July 1, 1868, during the 2nd session of the 40th Congress.
+Hamilton man was seated on July 1, 1868, during the 2nd session of the 40th Congress.